gaoxiaoliangz/redux-form/README.md

 a synchronous validation function that takes the form values passed into your component.
 If validation passes, it should return {}.
 If validation fails, it should return the validation errors in the form { field1: <String>, field2: <String> }.
 Defaults to (values) => ({}).

+#### destroyOnUnmount: boolean

+Whether or not to automatically destroy your form's state in the Redux store when your component is unmounted.
+Defaults to true.

 ---

 ### props: fields